clesssalvein/zpaq-backup-windows/README.md

 Website: http://mattmahoney.net/dc/zpaq.html

 # Description
-This system is intended for incremental archiving and long-term storage of archives of directories (databases) and verification of created archives in Windows OS.
+This system is intended for incremental archiving and long-term storage of archives (databases) and verification of created archives in Windows OS.

 The system includes:
 - Directory with "zpaq" application
 - Main script "zpaq-backup.cmd"
 - File containing a list of databases "dbsList.txt"
 - Dynamically created directories:
-  - dbs_backup to store created archives
+  - "dbs_backup" - to store created archives
-  - dbs_extracted_for_check to extract and check generated archives
+  - "dbs_extracted_for_check" to extract and check generated archives
-  - dbs_log for logging and backup status
+  - "dbs_log" for logging and backup status

 # Installation
 - On the server (Windows OS) where the backup system will be used: